-Credit risk arises across CCBL's businesses, from corporate lending, through FX and interest rate derivative transactions, to balances held in Nostro accounts and overdrafts in Vostro accounts offered to clearing clients (this activity ceased in April 2017 following the transfer of GBP Clearing to the Branch).
-There is no credit exposure to individuals.
+Credit risk arises across CCBL's businesses, from corporate lending, through FX and interest rate derivative transactions and to balances held in Nostro accounts.

 Oversight of the credit risk framework is performed by the Credit Committee which approves all credit limits, including country and sector limits within the delegated authority set by the Board.
 'Counterparty' refers to any party on whom CCBL takes credit risk.